einarvelez/devops-ci-demo/README.md

 Learn GitHub Actions through a fun little game.

-This is a CI demo
+This is a CI demo welcome to DevOps